Best Toys for Berger Picard

 Physical Exercise Recommendations for Berger Picard

 Physical activity for Berger Picard should reflect their high (1-2 hours daily) exercise needs and Medium to Large (50-70 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Berger Picard, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Berger Picard dogs with loyal, observant, good-natured traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Berger Picard dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Berger Picard benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Berger Picard